bingran-li/blog/docs/notes/2024 Fall Archive.md

 This is a summary of fall term in 2024.
 I spent four months on 6 courses.
-I will record what I have learnt from them, not in a style of notes.
+I will write down what I have learnt from them, but not in a style of notes or evaluation.
 I have finished the following six courses:
 DDA6020 *Measure Theoretic Probability*
 DDA6202 *Optimization in Machine Learning*
 DDA6204 *Numerical Linear Algebra*